TierraMC/website/content/home/awards.md

 weight = 130

 +++
-- Firth Award for Best Paper of the Year 2025
+- Firth Award for Best Paper of the Year by a researcher 2025, London School of Economics
 - Award in recognition of providing exceptional pastoral care, 2024-2025, London School of Economics
 - Recipient of the Rosemary and Raymond Firth Award (2024-2025), Department of Anthropology, London School of Economics.
 - Nomination for Outstanding Teaching Award during the 2023-2024 academic year, LSESU, London School of Economics.